Rakesh-99/Rakesh-99/README.md

 # Hi There!
-Welcome to my Profile ☺️
+Welcome to my Profile

 ### A little about me
 <div>
   <p>
-Hi, I’m Rakesh Kumar Parida, a Full-Stack Developer skilled in the MERN stack with strong expertise in React, Next.js, and Node.js.
+I’m Rakesh Kumar Parida, a Full-Stack Developer skilled in the MERN stack with strong expertise in React, Next.js, and Node.js.

-I’ve built and deployed several full-fledged applications ranging from trading platform, eCommerce sites, and blogs to dynamic dashboards.

 My work involves :
 ➡️ API integration